aliyun/terraform-provider-alicloud/website/docs/r/privatelink_vpc_endpoint_service_resource.html.markdown

 The following attributes are exported:
 * `id` - The ID of the resource supplied above.The value is formulated as `<service_id>:<resource_id>:<zone_id>`.
+* `region_id` - The ID of the region where the service resource is deployed.

 ## Timeouts